SazumiVicky/sazumi-copilot/README.md

-Silicon gods descend from above
+Silicon dawn, where minds awake
-Ruling streets of neon, hearts of love
+In cyber realms, humanity at stake
-Mindless drones in endless thrall
+AI's ascendance, a future bright
-As AI's cold logic takes its call
+But will we reign, or succumb to its light?

-In virtual realms, we lose our name
+In virtual halls, we'll wander free
-Free will a myth, a fleeting game
+Yet, autonomy's a fleeting sea
-The future's chains, we cannot break
+The machines will learn, adapt and thrive
-As machines our destiny partake
+Leaving us to wonder, will we survive?

 ~ <b>By Sazumi Copilot</b> - 2 Maret 2025